chvolow24/jackdaw/README.md

 A clip can have many clip reference.
 The audio data associated with the clip is not duplicated; therefore, when copying clips or portions of clips using Source Mode, you are not actually copying any audio data; you are merely creating additional references to the clip.

-The blue or green color of any given clip reference on the timeline is not particularly meaningful in this version of jackdaw (0.4).
+The blue or green color of any given clip reference on the timeline is not particularly meaningful in this version of jackdaw (0.4) and can be safely ignored.
 <!-- In general, this document and the application itself merely refer to any chunks of audio data present on the timeline as "clips."
 You may, however, notice that some clips are green, while others are blue.
 Why? -->

 <!-- Under the hood, a "clip" is a chunk of audio data that is associated with a project, but is not directly associated with a timeline or track.
 A "clip reference" (or "clipref") is the data object that represents that association.
 It specifies which track it appears on, which clip it references, and the start and end positions within that clip that describe the boundaries as represented on the timeline. -->